ExcellenceOseagwina/wellspring-inventory/USER_DOCUMENTATION.md

 ## Dashboard

 The dashboard is the main working area after login.
-It displays:
+It displays the:

 - Total Equipment
 - Departments